Oroo-stack/insurance-claims-risk-dashboard/technical_docs.md

 ##  Smart Transformation Logic

 ### Consistent Fake Dates
-* **The Problem:** The raw dataset lacked dates, and using random functions causes data to change every time it refreshes.
+* **The Problem:** The raw medical dataset lacked dates, and using random functions causes data to change every time it refreshes.
 * **The Solution:** Used a math function (`FARM_FINGERPRINT`) to generate fake dates based on unique IDs.
 * **The Benefit:** Ensures dates remain completely stable and constant across every dashboard refresh.